-The specific objective of ISA is to support approved non-government systems and school authorities to accelerate educational outcomes for their Indigenous students beyond those which could reasonably be expected from their mainstream and own-source funding alone.
+The specific objective of ISA was to support approved non-government systems and school authorities to accelerate educational outcomes for their Indigenous students beyond those which could reasonably be expected from their mainstream and own-source funding alone.

-ISA funding is paid to approved non-government systems or school authorities for each Indigenous primary or secondary student enrolled and is in addition to other Recurrent Funding.
+ISA funding was paid to approved non-government systems or school authorities for each Indigenous primary or secondary student enrolled and is in addition to other Recurrent Funding.

-In 2011 non-government schools and systems received \$70 365 350 in ISA funding.
+In 2012 non-government schools and systems received \$77,798,824 in ISA funding.
 Funds are made available under Sections 66 and 68 of the Act.